emqx/emqx-tutorial/online-docs/en/security/auth.md

 #### Modify EMQ X configuration file

-It's becuase there is no `password` field in table, the query SQL should use ``AS`` statement to create an alias field name.
+It's because there is no `password` field in table, the query SQL should use ``AS`` statement to create an alias field name.

 ```sql
 SELECT password_hash AS password, ...